nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 Format: `touch Tutorial/NAME [-date dd/MM/yyyy HH:mm]`

 {% include important.html content="
 TrAcker only accepts the following 24-hour date format.
 " %}

-:information_source: TrAcker only accepts the following 24-hour date format.
 ```
 date format: dd/MM/yyyy HH:mm
 ```

+{% include note.html content="
-:information_source: Maximum start year is 2099.
+Maximum start year is 2099.
+" %}

+{% include important.html content="
-:information_source: TrAcker does not allow you to create events with historical dates.
+TrAcker does not allow you to create events with historical dates.
 Due to an internal clock being used, accuracy of the TrAcker current time will be about 1 min off from the actual current time.
+" %}

 Examples: